colinwilliamsgithub/computational-theory/README.md

 # Computational Theory

 This repository contains the work for the Computational Theory module, where I was given 8 tasks to complete.
-These tasks are completed in the file "tasks.ipynb".
-Required imports can be found in "requirements.txt".
+These tasks are completed in the file `tasks.ipynb`.
+Required imports can be found in `requirements.txt`.

 For each task, the file contains:
 - A description of the task.